Denton County’s explosive growth will continue this year, and many years to come.

-Rebecca Everett, development partner at Realty Capital, said they are also working to break ground on a 4.5-star hotel and office tower in 2022, and the developer will work on securing restaurants to build on the southern portion of the project.
-Everett also teased a “major announcement coming in March.”
+Rebecca Everitt, development partner at Realty Capital, said they are also working to break ground on a 4.5-star hotel and office tower in 2022, and the developer will work on securing restaurants to build on the southern portion of the project.
+Everitt also teased a “major announcement coming in March.”

 2022 will also see new businesses at the River Walk at Central Park.
 The first two long-awaited eateries, Sfereco and Primo’s MX Kitchen, on Restaurant Row opened late last year, and more are expected to open soon, but that’s not all for the River Walk development.

 “There’s still quite a bit of buildable land in that project,” Watson said.
 “We are continuing to work with the developer to identify uses for that land,” adding that more office building, commercial and medical offices could be coming to the River Walk.

 The biggest project that could get approval in Flower Mound in 2022 is Flower Mound Ranch (formerly known as Furst Ranch), a controversial mixed-use development on 2,100 acres at FM 1171 and Hwy 377.
 Owner Jack Furst’s team has submitted zoning requests for the property, and those requests are currently under review by town staff, Watson said.